ohler55/oj/README.md

 ## <a name="release">Release Notes</a>

-### Release 1.0.4
+### Release 1.0.5

- - Fixed bug that did not allow symbols as keys in :compat mode.
+ - Added :ascii_only options for dumping JSON where all high-bit characters are encoded as escaped sequences.

 ## <a name="description">Description</a>